-Since 2019 the Fifine K669B USB condenser microphone has been adopted by many podcasters and YouTube.
+Since 2019 many podcasters and YouTubers have adopted the Fifine K669B USB condenser microphone.
 Fifine believes their success has been built on having good products and high standards.
-One of the reasons why they introduced two-year product guarantee and excellent technical support.
+One of the reasons why they introduced a two-year product guarantee and excellent technical support.

 However, cardioid microphones, being unidirectional, can help separate speakers from background noise.
 For best results speak square on to the front of the mic and have it relatively close to you.

 The mic is black with a grill surrounding the microphone capsule.
 The USB cable is permanently attached to the base of the mic.
 I’d prefer a USB socket so that you can use the cable length of your choice but at over 5ft the cable is going to be long enough for most users.

 The build quality is OK, given the price, with a sturdy metal design.
 An angled mounting ring and metal tripod desktop stand are included.
 But if you would prefer to use a standard boom arm you’ll need a 3/8” female to 5/8” male adapter so that you can attach the microphone.
 You’ll also need a USB extension since the cable should follow the frame of the boom arm.

 On the front of the mic there’s a volume adjustment knob.
 This can be used, in combination with the computer’s audio controls and those in the Zoom app, to set the correct sound levels.

 The audio quality is much better than you might expect from a budget level microphone.
 It performs well, sounding crisp whether you are capturing the spoken word, singing, or even music.
 A number of people have even said they think the sound quality of the Fifine K669B is equal to the more expensive Blue Yeti.